What Is The Best Internal Temp For Brisket?

 The brisket is a primal cut of beef from the chest of the cow.
 During the life of the cow, the chest does a lot of work helping move the front legs of the animal that weighs on average almost 1,400 pounds.
 Muscles that do a lot of work have a lot of connective tissue due to the amount of work and movement.

-The brisket is a large cut of meat, with a full packer brisket weighing between 10-15 pounds.
+The brisket is a large cut of meat, with a whole packer brisket weighing between 10-15 pounds.
 The brisket can be separated into two distinct cuts, the flat and the point.
-The flat has little interior marbling, making it a lean cut of meat with a layer of fat sitting on top of it.
-The brisket point has more interior fat and connective tissue.
+The flat has little interior marbling, making it a lean cut of meat with a thick layer of fat sitting on top of it.
+The brisket point has more interior fat.
 Also, the two parts of the brisket have their internal muscle fiber grains running perpendicular to each other.

 Brisket Flat and Point